Richard Beatniffe

-Richard Beatniffe (1740–1818) was an English bookseller and author.
+Richard Beatniffe (1740–1818) was an English printer, bookseller and the author of The Norfolk Tour guide book.

 Early life

-Beatniffe was born in 1740 in Louth, Lincolnshire, and was adopted and educated by his uncle, the Rev. Samuel Beatniffe, rector of Gaywood and Bawsey in Norfolk.
-He was apprenticed to a bookseller at Lynn of the name of Hollingworth, who was in the habit of taking four apprentices.
+Beatniffe was born in 1739 in Louth, Lincolnshire, and was adopted and educated by his uncle, the Rev. Samuel Beatniffe, rector of Gaywood and Bawsey in Norfolk.
+He was apprenticed to a bookseller at Lynn of the name of Thomas Hollingworth, who was in the habit of taking four apprentices.
 When we are told that all the four were expected to sleep in one bed, that the sheets were changed only once a year, and that the youths were dieted in the most economical manner, it says much for the sturdiness of Beatniffe that he was the only apprentice Hollingworth had for forty years who remained to serve his full-time.
 The temptations of the hand of his master's daughter, who was deformed in person and unpleasing in manners, together with a share in the business, were not able to retain Beatniffe in Lynn.
-Upon the termination of his apprenticeship he went to Norwich, and worked there for some years as a journeyman bookbinder.
-His old master Hollingworth, if harsh, must have been also generous, since he advanced Beatniffe £500. for the purchase of the stock of Jonathan Gleed, a bookseller of London Lane, in Norwich.
+Upon the termination of his apprenticeship, he went to Norwich, where he became a freeman of Norwich by purchase on 21 September 1764 as a bookbinder.
+His old master Hollingworth, if harsh, must have been also generous, since he had advanced Beatniffe £500, in 1763 to purchase the stock of the bankrupt Jonathan Gleed, a bookseller of London Lane, in Norwich.